-Republic Day in Hungary falls on 23 October and is a national holiday commemorating the anniversary of the 1956 revolution against Soviet domination.
+Republic Day in Hungary is celebrated every 23 October and to commemorate the 1956 uprising against Soviet domination.

 |2017||23 Oct||Mon||Republic Day|